svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Approach

+Meaningful versioning is in the industry https://www.conventionalcommits.org/en/v1.0.0/

-Formal models are becoming more common in industry https://github.com/elastic/elasticsearch-formal-models
+Formal models are in the industry https://github.com/elastic/elasticsearch-formal-models

-What we propose should be verifiable as a formal model.
+What we propose should provide meaningful versioning and be verifiable as a formal model.
 To do this we need to define the properties we are interested in preserving.

 Key Questions